BIOLOGY152: Introductory Biology: IP-Finding Research Articles and Databases (Spring 2023) : Find Articles

 Exploring the UW Library's Introductory Databases list, Top 10 Databases list, and Databases by Subject/Type page are effective ways to locate appropriate databases for finding articles for your Independent Project.

-Databases that have strong, multidisciplinary coverage of many subjects in and beyond the Biosciences are useful starting points.
-Past Biology 152 students have used these databases:
+Databases that have strong, multidisciplinary coverage of many subjects in and beyond the Biosciences are useful starting points, such as:

-Databases with focused coverage of a particular discipline can help you explore your subject thoroughly.
-Some specialty databases that past students have used are:
+Databases with focused coverage of a particular discipline can help you explore your subject thoroughly, such as:

 - Agricultural and Environmental Sciences Database